DFanso/lofi-radio/README.md

 The application comes with a collection of lofi radio stations that stream music from various sources.
 These include:

+Working Radio Stations:

+- Lofi
+- Lofi 2
-- Lofi Girl - Beats to relax/study to
+- Asian Lofi
-- Chillhop - Chill instrumental beats
-- Jazz Vibes - Smooth jazz and lofi beats
-- Coffee Shop - Coffee shop ambience with lofi music
+- Coffee Shop Vibes
-- Synthwave - Retro synth vibes
-- Tokyo Lofi - Japanese-inspired lofi beats
+- Pixel Lofi
-- Ambient Sounds - Calm ambient soundscapes
-- Coding Mode - Focus music for programming

 ## License